dodoph/Go-Around/README.md

 ## Brief Summary

-Go-Around is an geo-based social network application which provides interesting services.
-Our registered users can post their images, search nearby posts and
+This go-around project is a geo-index based social network application which provides interesting services.In the application, our registered users can share their image posts and video posts. and checking the posts nearby.
+This is a  full stack application.
+The fronted is  using ReactJS and the backend is implemented by Go.
+Also, this application contains Google Vision API to do the face detection automatically, so users can also check nearby faces through this application.

 ## Frontend

 * Built a geo-based social network web application with React JS.
-* Implemented basic token based registration/login/logout flow with React Router v4 and server- side user authentication with JWT.
+* Implemented basic token based registration/login/logout flow with React Router v4 and server-side user authentication with JWT.
-* Implemented features such as "Create Post", "Nearby Posts As Gallery" and "Nearby Posts In Map" with Ant Design, GeoLocation API and Google Map API.

 ## Backend

-* Built a scalable web service in Go to handle posts and deployed to Google Cloud (GKE) for better scaling
+* Used Ant Design, GeoLocation API and Google Map API to Implement features such as Create New Posts, Image/Video Posts Gallery, Nearby Posts in Map.
+* Used Google Vision API to provide a face detection model and integrate with Go service.
-* Utilized ElasticSearch (GCE) to provide geo-location based search functions such that users can search nearby posts within a distance (e.g. 200km)
+* Utilized ElasticSearch (GCE) to provide geo-location-based search functions such that users can search nearby posts within a distance (e.g. 200km).
-* Used Google Vision API to annotate images for analysis and clustering
-* Used JSON Web Token(JWT) for user authentication
+* Launched a scalable web service in Go to handle posts and deployed to Google Cloud (GKE) for better scaling.

 ## Project Structure

 ![](structure.png)

-## Implemention

-1. Implement Authentication with JSON Web Token(JWT)

 ## References